What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 The Upper Hot Springs in Banff, discovered in 1884, are one of the town’s most iconic attractions.
 The backdrop is stunning – and the waters are particularly soothing after a day outside in winter.

 The springs are generally open from 10 AM to 10 PM, a bit longer in summer and on Fridays and Saturdays.
 In 2019 it’s $8.30 per adult to visit – and that includes a locker token.
 Youth are $6.30 and kids three and under are free.

 Drive up to beautiful Bow Lake

-If you want to see more of the beauty of Banff National Park, drive 37 kilometres north of Lake Louise to reach Bow Lake.
-You could also continue for another 7 kilometres past Bow Lake to reach Peyto Lake.
+If you want to see more of the beauty of Banff National Park, drive 37 km north of Lake Louise to reach Bow Lake.
+You could also continue for another 7 km past Bow Lake to reach Peyto Lake.

 I’d only recommend the drive on a good weather day – but the reward is quiet roads and stunning mountain scenery cloaked in winter white.
 Do go prepared with a shovel, warm clothes and hot drinks.
 Cell service pretty much disappears once you’re on the Icefields Parkway.

 Take the Banff Gondola up to the top of Sulphur Mountain.
 From there enjoy a walk about, enjoying truly epic views.
 When you’re hungry, head for their restaurant and enjoy some of their locally sourced food.
 Allow a half day on this activity.